About This Medicine

 - Other health problems.

-Always tell your doctor or pharmacist about all the medicines you take.
+Always tell your doctor, nurse, or pharmacist about all the medicines you take.
 This includes prescription and over-the-counter medicines and natural health products.
 That information will help prevent serious problems.

 Always be sure you get specific information on the medicine you're taking.
 For a full list of warnings, check the information that came with the medicine you're using.
 If you have questions, talk to your pharmacist, nurse, or doctor.